UtrechtUniversity/UU_BSc_Geosciences_Data2/11_Getting_started/GettingStarted.md

 dtype: float64
 ```

-You can see that the Netherlands has a mean $\pm$ standard deviation of
+You can see that the Netherlands has a mean $\pm$ standard deviation (1
-around $802\pm139~mm~y^{-1}$ precipitation.
-This amount varies year by
+$\sigma$) of around $802\pm139~mm~y^{-1}$ precipitation.
+This amount
-year, and thus it can matter how many years of data you have to get the
+varies year by year, and thus it can matter how many years of data you
-mean values.
-One of the important element is the amount of years of
+have to get the mean values.
+One of the important element is the amount
-observations that are available. **We will now explore the impact of the
+of years of observations that are available. **We will now explore the
-length of the data record on the value we find for the average annual
+impact of the length of the data record on the value we find for the
-precipitation.**
+average annual precipitation.**

 #### Question 4